‘100% natural’. ‘Nothing artificial’. ‘Preservative free’. 'Organic'.

 Some synthetic ingredients have received a bad rap after being linked to studies1 exposing certain health concerns (such as skin irritations and hormone disruptions) and environmental risks.

-In our recent blog article ‘5 ingredients we avoid and why’, we noted that many of these potentially risky ingredients are used to make product formulations cheaper or easier to create.
+In our recent blog article ‘Four ingredients we avoid and why’, we noted that many of these potentially risky ingredients are used to make product formulations cheaper or easier to create.
 Manufacturers argue that there is not enough evidence to prove that these low level exposures are significant enough to cause harm.
-It’s true that many people can go through their lives using these products without noticing any obvious issues.
+It is true that many people can go through their lives using these products without noticing any obvious issues.
 For others, using a shampoo or moisturiser with one of these ingredients could be the trigger for painful skin irritations and allergies.

 ‘Synthetics lack the therapeutic qualities that many natural ingredients offer,’ explains biologist and environmental scientist Lorraine Dallmeier of Formula Botanica Organic Cosmetic Science School.
 ‘We are left cold by most mainstream cosmetics as they are generally pumped full of water, cheap fillers, animal by-products, synthetic skin irritants and artificial fragrances’.